 Which is why…

 Fully understanding and comparing different graded death benefit clauses between the different final expense insurance companies should always be a priority when shopping for coverage.
-This brings us to the last topic that we wanted to discuss here in this article, which is…
+This brings us to the last topic we wanted to discuss here in this article, which is…

 In our opinion, the best thing that you can do to ensure that you find the best final expense insurance policy that you can qualify for is to be sure that you always ask three questions when comparing policies.